 Four other events are held.
 They are, in ascending order of difficulty:

 This wonderful vantage point is usually reached by a 1.5 hour walk from the Flegere cable car station (aka Plan l'Aiguille, the intermediate station on the way to the Aguille du Midi), at 1877 metres, involving just under 500 metres of ascent.

 Whilst the route is steep in places, the views of Mont Blanc, Les Drus, the Grandes Jorasses, the Aiguille Verte and the Argentiere Glacier are remarkable.
 The route can be turned into a circular walk by going on to Lac des Cheserys (2169 metres), before returning to La Flegere (or even Chamonix).

 Another classic Chamonix walk goes from Plan l'Aiguille (2317 metres) to Montenvers (1913 metres).
-The route takes about 3 hours, and involves 150 metres ascent and 550 metres descent.
+The route takes about 3 hours, and involves 150 metres ascent and 550 metres descent (see on map).

 From Plan l'Aiguille, take the Grand Balcon Nord through rocky terrain plastered with colourful flowers in the summer months.
 The views across the valley to the Aiguilles Rouges (the Red Peaks) will keep you entertained until you reach a junction, at which point you should turn right and head to Signal Forbes; the top of the col offers a panorama of the Aiguille Verte, and the descent to Montenvers reveals the Mer de Glace.

 We suggest taking the train back to Chamonix.